stevenrskelton/stevenrskelton.github.io/_posts/2024-01-24-data-transfers-github-actions.md

 The question is now of how to securely transfer files out of a GitHub Actions to remote endpoints.
 All receivers should accept only authenticated requests from GitHub Actions.
 Does this require receivers to implement token authentication?
 Practically speaking no, taking a step back this isn't about user authentication, it is about file authentication.
-For a file to be authentic it needs to exist within Github Packages.
-If the receiver is uploaded a file, that file is authentic and secure if and only if it has a corresponding Maven checksum in our Github Packages repository.
+For a file to be authentic it needs to exist within GitHub Packages.
+If the receiver is uploaded a file, that file is authentic and secure if and only if it has a corresponding Maven checksum in our GitHub Packages repository.

 ### Authentication Flow